njyjn/URCUTE/README.md

 # URCUTE
-Unnecessarily Redundant Care Unit for The Elderly (CUTE) is a variation of EE2024 CUTE, build for EE2024 by [Justin Ng](http://github.com/njyjn) and [Lim Hong Wei](http://github.com/imhongw).
+Unnecessarily Redundant Care Unit for The Elderly (CUTE) is a variation of EE2024 CUTE, built for EE2024 by [Justin Ng](http://github.com/njyjn) and [Lim Hong Wei](http://github.com/imhongw) as **Assignment 2**.
 It is strictly for educational purposes and not to be used on a real elderly patient.
 Get an Apple Watch for them or something.

 ## About
 URCUTE is designed for the elderly person who wholly entrusts their care to a a Central Elderly Monitoring System (CEMS).

+The ease of understanding lies in the fact that URCUTE only runs from a single file.
+No more complicated header structures and variables that seem to come out of nowhere.
+All global flags are declared up top, and all timer variables are declared at the top of `void main()`.

+For detailed assignment requirements, visit the [EE2024 wiki](http://wiki.nus.edu.sg/display/ee2024).

 ## Modes
 URCUTE has two basic modes: [STABLE](#stable-mode) and [MONITOR](#monitor-mode), two enhanced modes: [NIGHT](#night-mode) and [EMERGENCY](#emergency-mode), and one quasi-mode: [CEMS OVERRIDE](#cems-override-mode).